 Associations of Views¶

 Let us imagine we have a view with customers and another view with orders.
-We can assume they are related to each other, although both views do not participate in the relationship in the same way: one order is related to one and only one customer, whereas a customer may be related to zero, one or many orders.
+We can assume they are related to each other: one order is related to one and only one customer, whereas a customer may be related to zero, one or many orders.
 This kind of relationships are represented in Virtual DataPort using associations.

 An association establishes a relationship between two views.
 To be more specific, an association is defined as a pair of endpoints, where each endpoint consists of: